7vikfox/sql-practice/README.md

 # My SQL Learning Journey

 Hi there 👋
-I’m currently learning **SQL** and building hands-on practice queries to strengthen my skills and grow as a database developer.
-This repository is part of my practice and showcases my progress step by step.
+I’m currently learning **SQL** and building hands-on practice queries to strengthen my skills This repository is part of my practice and showcases my progress step by step.